Before you go, why not get a free pest control quote...

 Pavement ants are a type of ant that was set loose in the United States between the 1700s and the 1800s.
 It is suspected that they were stored away on trader ships sailing from Europe to the United States.
 Pavement ants are soil-dwellers, but get their name from burrowing underneath concrete slabs or asphalt.

-As the name hints, odorous house ants are an ant species best known for the smell that you’ll notice when they’re crushed.
-This is frequently described as a rotten coconut odor.
+As the name hints, odorous house ants are an ant species best known for the smell that you’ll notice when crushed; this is frequently described as a rotten coconut odor.
 Ants seen in the home are the most typical sign that you have a dilemma with this species.

 Pharaoh ants are a meddlesome ant species that reside throughout the entire United States.
 Their origins are suspected to be in Africa, but this is unknown.
 Through the years, pharaoh ants were wrongly believed to be a disease that penetrated Egypt during the reign of the Pharaohs.
 Whether or not they were really in Egypt during that time, they are presently plaguing the United States.